Everyone knows that the year only really begins after Carnival. So it’s time to prepare your agenda and choose what to do in São Paulo in March.

 Guide to saunas in SP

-If you’re looking to relax, check out our tips on saunas in SP.
+If you’re looking to relax, check out our tips for saunas in SP.
 There are several options around the city, mixed, male or female.
 Check them out!

 Free things to do in March in São Paulo